Coleman Cooler Quad Review

-As far as comfort goes, this chair is a pretty average slouchy seat, upright back combo, like many others we tested.
-It is slightly thicker, with at least a couple layers of fabric making up the body.
-The armrests are technically adjustable, though they are only attached through the round discs, making it easy to accidentally push them down with your elbow during a routine readjustment.
+As far as comfort goes, this chair is a pretty average slouchy seat.
+It had some thickness, with at least a couple layers of fabric making up the body, but this doesn't help the integrity.
+The armrests are technically adjustable, though they are only attached through round discs, making it easy to accidentally push them down with your elbow during a routine readjustment.
 Coleman advertises this chair as having a headrest, which we think is a bit of a stretch.
 The back of the chair does go up behind where a head could theoretically be (based on height and posture).
-However, unless you get that positioning exactly right, that unsupported fabric does very little to hold your head up.
-And even if you do manage to wiggle into the perfect placement, it's truly just an extension of the regular chair back and not an actual headrest.
-In all other ways, we think the comfort of this chair is average at best.
+However, unless you hit the exact right position, the unsupported fabric does very little to hold your head up.

-Another area in which the Coleman is about average.
-It's of average size and shape and weight.
-It comes with a bag that has a shoulder strap to cart it around.
-Weighing just over 8lb, it's fairly average.
-The carry bag is rather thin though, letting you feel whatever section of the chair happens to rest upon your back or side.
-But you probably won't be carrying it terribly far, and it's not awful over short stretches.
+The Cooler Quad is very average here too.
+It comes with a bag that has a shoulder strap to cart it around and weighs 8 pounds.
+The carry bag is rather thin, letting you feel whatever section of the chair rests upon your back or side.
+At least you probably won't be carrying it terribly far, and it's not awful over short stretches.

-We aren't particularly impressed by the durability of the Coleman Quad.
-Nothing broke during our testing, but we are left with some serious doubts about this chair's ability to last for years.
-The poles are quite thin and bendy.
-We're unsure if, after several seasons of abuse, they might bend or snap as you push your way out of this chair.
-Despite having a steel frame, it feels rather rickety.
-This makes it not particularly sturdy or inspiring when it comes to lasting longer than a much cheaper chair.
-Ours also came with some sloppy seams and ends poking out, which certainly did not look better by the end of our testing period.
-The carry bag, in particular, is thin and fragile, with seams that look like they're just waiting for the moment to explode open and dump your seat on the ground.
-Again, nothing broke on this chair during our few months of testing, but we are nevertheless skeptical of its longevity.
+We aren't particularly impressed by the durability of this chair either.
+Nothing broke during our testing, but we have some serious doubts about this chair's ability to last for years.
+The poles are quite thin, and despite having a steel frame, everything feels rather rickety.
+Ours also came with some sloppy seams, and the carry bag is very thin and fragile.
+Again, nothing broke on this chair during our few months of testing, but we are skeptical of its longevity.

 Though it's one of the least expensive chairs we tested, we're still not sure it's worth it.
-A lackluster performance and a cooler that's only moderately useful but surprisingly in the way make us feel like there are much better options out there, even if the chair and cooler have to separate.
+Lackluster performance and a cooler that's only moderately useful but surprisingly in the way make us feel like there are much better options out there, even if the chair and cooler have to be separate.

 If you're after a novelty chair with an included cooler, you've found it.
 But if you want something comfortable enough to watch an all-day soccer tournament and durable enough to bring back every season, we don't think this one is a winner.